flapjack/flapjack.io/API.md

-ENTITY_ID     (string) - a unique, immutable identifier for this entity CONTACT_ID    (string) - a unique identifier for each contact (key'd to CONTACT_ID in the contacts import, surprise) NAME          (string) - name of the entity, eg a hostname / service identifier. syntax rules for unqualified hostnames applies to this field (eg only alphanumeric, mustn't start with a number etc) TODO: actually, perhaps this needs to allow FQDNs?
-Essentially it needs to match up with whatever is put into the nagios check config.
+ENTITY_ID     (string) - a unique, immutable identifier for this entity CONTACT_ID    (string) - a unique identifier for each contact (key'd to CONTACT_ID in the contacts import, surprise) NAME          (string) - name of the entity, eg a hostname / service identifier. syntax rules for hostnames (qualified or no) applies to this field, refer RFC 1123.
+This needs to match up with whatever is put into the check execution configuration, eg FQDN.
 TAG           (string) - a tag
 ```